julianschiavo/Loadability/README.md

 Loadability declares basic protocols and classes that you extend in your app to build loaders and caches.
 It also has an (optional) `SwiftUI` integration (see [below](#swiftui-integration)) for views to load their data and show placeholders while loading.

-The library has extensive inline documentation in all files.
+The library has [extensive documentation](#usage).
 If you are looking to gain an advanced understanding of the library, or to implement something not discussed below, please consult the inline documentation before filing an issue.

 *Note that the code snippets in this section have some code omitted for brevity; see the [Examples](#examples) section for complete code examples.*